thatstoasty/prism/README.md

 - Introduce persistent flags and commands to `Command` struct
 - Add support for flags that don't need a value set, just passing of a flag.
 Like `--help`.
-- Map --help flag to configurable help function.
+- Map `--help` flag to configurable help function.
 - Add find suggestion logic to `Command` struct.
+- Enable required flags.

 ### Improvements